joshuaebowling/node-web-scraper/book.md

 59 Yet even about this their testimony did not agree.
 59 Pero ni aun así concordaban sus declaraciones.
 60 And the high priest stood up in the midst and asked Jesus, “Have you no answer to make?
 What is it that these men testify against you?”[g]
-60 Poniéndose de pie en el medio, el sumo sacerdote interrogó a Jesús:
+60 Poniéndose de pie en el medio, el sumo sacerdote interrogó a Jesús: ―¿No tienes nada que contestar? ¿Qué significan estas denuncias en tu contra?
 61 But he remained silent and made no answer.
 Again the high priest asked him, “Are you the Christ, the Son of the Blessed?”
-61 Pero Jesús se quedó callado y no contestó nada.
+61 Pero Jesús se quedó callado y no contestó nada. ―¿Eres el Cristo, el Hijo del Bendito? —le preguntó de nuevo el sumo sacerdote.
 62 And Jesus said, “I am, and you will see the Son of Man seated at the right hand of Power, and coming with the clouds of heaven.”
 62 ―Sí, yo soy —dijo Jesús—.
 Y ustedes verán al Hijo del hombre sentado a la derecha del Todopoderoso, y viniendo en las nubes del cielo.
 63 And the high priest tore his garments and said, “What further witnesses do we need?